rememberSoftwares/yacana/README.md

 #### Using self-reflection when LLMs are struggling to terminate chat

 When an LLM has the option `llm_stops_by_itself=True` it is in charge to stop the chat by itself.
 But reasoning is hard for LLMs.
 Still, Yacana forces them to reflect on many occasions so that they make better judgment calls.
 However, by default, this self-reflection is not kept in the final history.
-That said, if the LLM struggles it might be a good move to keep the self-reflection step inside the History so that the LLM can use it to improve its reasoning.
+That said, if the LLM struggles it might be a good move to keep the self-reflection step inside the History so that the LLM can use it to improve its reasoning later on.
 This step is used when asked if all the objectives are fulfilled.
-Having stored more reasoning can help the LLM that all objectives are complete and end the chat, or...
+Having stored more reasoning can help the LLM decide that all objectives are complete and end the chat, or...
 Sometimes it can also worthen the issue.
 You would have to live test this to actually see if there are any benefits.

 This optional parameter is `use_self_reflection` and should be set to `True` in the Task constructor.
 ℹ️ It is only useful when a Task is part of a GroupSolve.
 Outside a GroupSolve it has no effect.